lsst-sqre/sqr-012/index.rst

 Testing Binaries
 ----------------

-To enable a switch to pytest for all LSST testing, executable binaries must be tested from a Python wrapper.
+To enable a switch to pytest for all LSST testing, executable test binaries that have been built by the ``sconsUtils`` test target must be tested from a Python wrapper rather than being executed by ``sconsUtils`` directly.
 The ``lsst.utils.tests`` package provides a simple means of doing this by providing a base test case class that can automatically discover binary executables and create a test for each one.
 To enable this feature copy ``$UTILS_DIR/tests/testBinaries.py`` to the ``tests`` directory of your application.
 In many cases this will just work, but it is also possible to restrict the testing to an explicit list of binaries.